gford1000-go/awsregions/README.md

 The AWS SDK v2 does not provide a simple mechanism to retrieve accessible AWS regions, defined as either having been "opted-in" by the AWS account owner, or always accessible by default.

+This module provides two approaches to this:

+* `ContextWithFixedRegions` allows a known list of regions to be used.
+* `ContextWithRegionsCredentials` stores credentials to allow a call to AWS to retrieve the accessible list.

-The credentials must provide IAM allow access to the action `ec2.DescribeRegions` for the call to be successful.
+Where credentials are provided, they must provide IAM allow access to the action `ec2.DescribeRegions` for the call to be successful.

 ```go
 func main() {